Insomnia & Sleep Disorders

 - Restless Leg Syndrome: when uncomfortable sensations in your legs cause you to fidget your limbs at nighttime, interfering with your sleep

-How Can Counseling & Therapy For Sleep Disorders Help Me?
+How Can Counseling & Therapy For Insomnia & Sleep Disorders Help Me?

-Sleep disorders are the common byproducts of physical ailments (e.g. diabetes, hypothyroidism, or heart disease), psychological concerns (e.g. depression, anxiety, PTSD, or major life transitions), or medications and habit-forming substances.
+Sleep disorders are common symptoms of physical ailments (e.g. diabetes, hypothyroidism, or heart disease), psychological concerns (e.g. depression, anxiety, PTSD, or major life transitions), or medications and habit-forming substances.
 Given the diversity of potential causes that can contribute to sleep-wake difficulties, your therapist may recommend:

 - Medical evaluation by a qualified healthcare provider or sleep clinic specialist who can assess your condition for possible medical causes